The Fight to HELP END THE Stigma associated with LUNG CANCER for smokers and ex-smokers

 WHAT IS MY GOAL?

-My goal is to help end the stigma associated with lung cancer and all other forms of discrimination and prejudice.
+My goal is to help end the stigma associated with lung cancer and other forms of discrimination and prejudice.
 Most importantly my goal is to convince smokers and ex-smokers diagnosed with lung cancer that they absolutely deserve the same respect, compassion and care as anyone else afflicted with cancer.
 I find it outrageous that many smokers and ex-smokers diagnosed with lung cancer have been led to believe that they deserve it, that it was self-inflicted, therefore they do not deserve treatments.
 Everyone with cancer or any other disease deserves and should receive treatments without discrimination.
 A lung cancer diagnostic is devastating to anyone, but the devastation for some smokers is simply something no one should be subjected to.
-For society to add isolation and shame to this disease is, in my opinion, one of the lowest form of dehumanizing another human being.
+For society to add isolation, guilt and shame to this disease is, in my opinion, cruelty almost worst than the cancer itself.

-This stigma is partly responsible for many people not seeking treatments, even though great progress has been made in the last decade in the development of new drugs to treat lung cancer.
+This stigma is partly responsible for many people not seeking treatments, even though great progress has been made in the development of new drugs to treat lung cancer.
 Imagine what great progress could be made if the proper funding for research was available.

-Lung cancer is rarely diagnose in the early stages as there is no screening process in place for early detection.
+Lung cancer is rarely diagnosed in the early stages as there is no screening process in Canada for early detection, which in my case was a simple x-ray performed for another reason.
 This often results in an advanced stage diagnosis for the patient.
 People with an increased risk of lung cancer from smoking or other factors, may consider annual lung cancer screening using x-ray and/or low-dose CT scans.
 Discuss your lung cancer risk with your doctor.
-Together you can decide whether lung cancer screening is right for you.
+It could save your life.

 WHAT CAN WE DO ABOUT IT?